ZurichNLP/daikon/README.md

 ## Model training

-Models are trained from a single plaintext files with one sentence per line.
+Models are trained from plaintext files with one sentence per line.
 Symbols – e.g., words or characters – are delimited by blanks.
 You need to specify two parallel files: one in the source language, and one in the target language.